 This makes four things important for companies:

-Improve the ability to understand and forecast customer demand, even in the event of significant Events
+- Improving the ability to understand and forecast customer needs even in the face of drastic events.

-Increasing transparency, especially through digitalization and resilience in supply chains from an end-to-end perspective
+- Building transparency, especially through digitalisation and resilience in supply chains from an end-to-end perspective.

 - Expanding risk management and collaboration with suppliers and their sub-suppliers along the entire supply chain, also in terms of the Supply Chain Act.

-- Learning from the crisis and safeguarding the experience gained and the successful countermeasures taken in order to have them operational and available for future incidents
+- Learning from the crisis and safeguarding the lessons learned and the successful countermeasures taken in order to have them operational and available in case of future occurrences.

-In order to achieve these goals, it is useful to look at the skills that the company lacked during the peak phase of the crisis, had to be built up in a short period of time or are now needed for the phase after the pandemic shock after leaving the ad hoc-driven action.
-On the basis of a skills map, the current level of maturity can be recorded and fields of action identified holistically and consistently.
-In the next step, suitable measures, procedures and digitisation technologies can be identified specifically for the skills that urgently need to be improved in order to achieve the desired improvements quickly.
+To achieve these goals, it is useful to look at the capabilities that the company lacked in the peak phase of the crisis, had to build up in a short period of time or are now needed for the phase after the pandemic shock after leaving the ad hoc-driven action.
+On the basis of a capabilities map, the current level of maturity can be recorded and fields of action can be identified holistically and consistently.
+In the next step, suitable measures, procedures and digitalisation technologies can be identified for the capabilities that urgently need to be improved in order to quickly achieve the desired improvements.
 These then form the basis for project planning, comparison with projects already set up in the company and the derivation of a resilience-oriented implementation roadmap.

-This procedure should be flanked by "lessons learned" workshops to review the procedure in the crisis and to identify the contents and procedures that should be recorded and prepared for the future in terms of business continuity.
+This procedure should be flanked by "lessons learned" workshops to review the procedure during the crisis and to identify the contents and procedures that should be recorded in terms of business continuity and prepared for the future.

-For the companies, a variety of measures can be derived from the Covid 19 pandemic that are suitable for preparing for the considerable disruptions in the supply networks that are to be expected in the future, and to counteract them by increasing resilience in their own company as well as in the entire supplier network.
-Digitization and automation can make a major contribution to value creation if they are used in a targeted manner and in the right places.
-Capability maps and heat maps provide a suitable stable framework for increasing transparency, resilience and digitization in a targeted manner and to the extent necessary.
-"Lessons learned", best practices and initiated measures can thus always be clearly assigned and their impact evaluated.
+For the companies, a variety of measures can be derived from the Covid 19 pandemic that are suitable for preparing for significant disruptions in the supply networks to be expected in the future and counteracting these through increased resilience in their own company as well as in the entire supplier network.
+Digitisation and automation can contribute a great deal of value here if they are used in a targeted manner and in the right places.
+Capability maps and heat maps offer a suitable stable framework for increasing transparency, resilience and digitalisation in a targeted manner and to the required extent.
+"Lessons learned", best practices and measures introduced can thus always be clearly assigned and their impact evaluated.